Here we are

 From our earliest days,

-we have been at the foot of the cross.
+we have been in the shadow of the cross.

 We are all neighbors.